Frequently Asked Questions

 15.Can I get out of hours access?

-Out of hours access is available to certain library members so it is worth checking with us if you are eligible.
+Out of hours access in is available to certain library members so it is worth checking with us if you are eligible.
 If you are a member of Trust staff, your existing security card may grant you access, otherwise the security team may be able to authorise this for you.
-Staff from other sites and other eligible users such as students may obtain a security swipe card from us for a refundable £10 deposit.
-This sum is returned on surrendering the swipe card back to us.
-Please check with our COVID page that the 24hours access is in operation before visiting.
+All Burton staff can access the Burton site Library using their Trust ID card.
+In Derby, staff from other sites and other eligible users such as students may obtain a security swipe card from us at the counter.

-You can eat and drink in the library but a common sense approach is needed.
-If you wanted to eat your sandwich for lunch while you are studying that is fine and we also sell hot drinks and biscuits although not currently during COVID, but ordering a 3 course meal might be a bit much!
-Nothing that might cause a big mess or cause offense to other library users.
-We ask that you keep the library clean, dispose of rubbish in the appropriate bins and to take care with liquids around electrical equipment.
+You can eat and drink in the Library but a common sense approach is needed.
+If you wanted to eat your sandwich for lunch while you are studying that is fine and we also offer hot drinks and biscuits , whole you are working in the library.
+Nothing that might cause a big mess or cause offense to other users.
+We ask that you keep the Library clean, dispose of rubbish in the appropriate bins and to take care with liquids around electrical equipment.
 (Pro-tip - most librarians like cake ;) )

 17.Can I book a room?